However, I think that airline executives can gain a lot from thinking like Apple.

 With the iPhone, Apple has hugely disrupted the mobile market.
 Moreover, with the first iPhone back in 2007, Apple set the course for the rise of smartphones.

 Nowadays, the iPhone is much more than a smartphone.
 The iPhone has become an essential part of many people’s life.
 Especially, when it comes to tracking functionalities and so-called personal-optimization apps.

 iPhone users can literally track every aspect of their life with the iPhone.
 Track how many steps they’ve taken, their heart rate, how many hours they’ve slept if surrounding noises are too loud, and so on.

-But even more interesting, the iPhone automatically provides insights and advises.
+But even more interesting, the iPhone automatically provides insights and advice.
 Today you burned 10% more calories than on average.
 Your sleep last night was 25% more recovering compared to the last 3 nights.

 Two reasons, why people love this kind of data.